ShahjalalShohag/shahjalalshohag.github.io/_posts/2022-03-13-academy-faq.md

 If you are a school or college student, then **you will get HUGE discounts** (check the website).
 Otherwise, if you are an old academy member, then **you can get up to 50% discounts on your next course by solving more problems in your current course!**

 ### Do you have Promo Codes?
 Yes.
-Because you deserve some discounts!
+Because you deserve some discounts ^u^!

 You can get promo codes from academy members and use them to **get a 200 BDT discount**!
 Note that the person who gives you the promo code will also receive 200 BDT!